saracmoujahed/prophet-challenge/README.md

 ## Conclusion
 This project aims to demonstrate how analyzing and forecasting search traffic can yield strategic insights for Mercado Libre, from better understanding user behavior to potentially leveraging stock market opportunities.

+## Acknowledgments

+This project was developed with the assistance of ChatGPT, an AI language model created by OpenAI.
+The model helped in generating ideas, code snippets, and documentation to enhance the overall development process.